How an ARF Works

 Once you have taken your minimum withdrawal, you can take any additional income as you need it.

-Disttibutions albeit the minimun 4% or 5% or higher amounts if so chosen, are calculated based on the ARF value on the 30th of November in that year.
-If payments are made prior to 30th November e.g. quaterly or half yearly, then the date of actual distibution is used until the 30th November is reached and payments are then reconciled.
+Distributions albeit the minimum 4% or 5% or higher amounts, are calculated based on the ARF value on the 30th of November in that year.
+If payments are made before 30th November e.g. quarterly or half yearly, then the date of actual distribution is used.

 Tax on Withdrawals

-You will have to pay income tax, Pay Related Social Insurance (PRSI), and Universal Social Charge (USC) on any money you take out of your ARF and AMRF.
-(PRSI ceases at age 66).
-(USC reduces at age 70).
+You will have to pay income tax, Pay Related Social Insurance (PRSI), and Universal Social Charge (USC) on any money you take out of your ARF.

 How an ARF Works – ARF Plan Types

-You have total control over the investment of your AMRF/ARF and can opt for a self-administered, self-directed, or go down the more traditional Insurance company route and invest in mutual unitised funds.
+You have total control over the investment of your ARF and can opt for a self-administered, self-directed, or go down the more traditional Insurance company route and invest in mutual funds.

 Self-administered ARFs allow you to make your own individual stock, deposit, or bond selections as well as to invest in your own selected property.
 If you opt to go the self-administered route you are obliged to hire an independent Trustee to have official oversight of the scheme and to ensure timely annual reporting.

-Self-directed ARFs are very similar to a self-administered ARF only for the fact that you use an insurance company to act as the Qualifying Fund Manager so you can choose between both their own mutual fund offerings and direct investments as you would under a self-administered plan.
-Compared to a self-administered option a self-directed ARF generally leads to greater investment diversification which is always a good thing, especially for any long-term investment vehicle like an AMRF/ARF.
+Self-directed ARFs are very similar to self-administered ARFs, only for the fact that you use an insurance company to act as the Qualifying Fund Manager, so you can choose between both their mutual fund offerings, as well as direct investments as you would under a self-administered ARF.
+Compared to a self-administered option a self-directed ARF generally leads to greater investment diversification which is always a good thing, especially for any long-term investment vehicle like an ARF.

-Mutual Fund ARF or “pooled” ARF investments better known in Ireland as unit-linked fund investments are one of the easiest and least costly ways to invest in the stock market, as well as to gain access to Bonds, Property, Alternatives, and Cash Deposits.
-Mutual funds are a good way for AMRF/ARF investors to experience the stock market while reducing risk through professional portfolio management and a selection of asset classes which include, active and indexed funds, shares, property, bonds, cash, commodities, and alternatives.
+Mutual Fund ARF or “pooled” ARF investments, better known in Ireland as unit-linked funds are one of the easiest and least costly ways to invest in the stock market, as well as to gain access to Bonds, Property, Alternatives, and Cash Deposits.
+Mutual funds are a good way for ARF investors to experience the stock market while reducing risk through professional portfolio management and a selection of asset classes which include, active and indexed funds, shares, property, bonds, cash, commodities, and alternatives.

-This cost of AMRF/ARF investment may involve a small setup fee, but generally, only a single charge annual management charge is known as the AMC.
+This cost of ARF investment may involve a small setup fee, but generally, only a single charge annual management charge is known as the AMC applies.
 However, it’s important to be aware that some financial brokers or advisors will set high support-based commissions adding to the AMC, so it’s important to shop around to get the best value.

 How an ARF Works – Passing it on